 Some of the most Unique Disney Cruise experiences can be found in the Restaurants on the Disney Magic.
 The Disney Magic may be the oldest Disney Cruise Line ship, but it has one of our favorite dining experiences!
 Rapunzel’s Royal Table is not only a themed dinner but an interactive show too!
 Rapunzel’s Royal Table is included in the rotational dining service, along with Animator’s Palate and Lumiere’s.
 Adult-only fine dining on the Disney Magic includes Palo, which requires a reservation and dress code.

 For casual dining options, guests on board the Disney Magic will find Cabanas, Duck In Diner, Pinocchio’s Pizzeria, Cove Cafe, and Frozone Treats.
 Room Service is also available 24 hours a day, with most items being included in your cruise fare.

 Shows on the Disney Magic

 Another reason Tangled fans will love this ship is the show, Tangled: The Musical can be seen here!
 Definitely, one of our favorite shows we’ve seen in the Walt Disney Theatre, this show is a must-see.
-Along with Tangled, Twice Charmed and Disney Dreams are staples of the entertainment that can be found on Disney Magic.
+Along with Tangled: The Musical, Twice Charmed: An Original Twist on the Cinderella Story and Disney Dreams are staples of the entertainment that can be found on Disney Magic.